ebmdatalab/best_practice_guidance/README.md

 └── run_tests.sh
 ```

-- Each repository should have a README that explains briefly what the project is, where the data comes from and what has been done with it.
-There should be some instructions on how to run the code and if using Docker, there should be a Binder button within the readme.
+- Each repository should have a README that explains briefly what the project is, where the
+data comes from and what has been done with it.
+There should be some instructions on
+how to run the code.
 A Zenodo DOI should be included when you have the final version of the code ready to publish.

 - Config folders contain specific Docker files to run the code